10 Dog Breeds That are Now Extinct and Why It Happened

-Bull-baiting and dogfighting were a popular game in London in the early 18th century.
+Bull-baiting and dogfighting were popular games in London in the early 18th century.
 The Old English Bulldogs were commonly used in these games.
 Thankfully, the Cruelty to Animals Act was approved and enforced in 1935.

 However, because of the abolition of the bull-baiting and dogfighting games, no one was interested in keeping Old English Bulldogs, which led to their demise.

 Among the most beautiful dogs in the past is the Paisley Terrier because of its long and silky coat.
-Nevertheless, out of the Paisley Terrier came the Yorkshire Terrier, which became so popular that the Paisley Terrier was neglected.
-As a result, more and more Yorkshire Terrier came out from breeding to the point that Paisley Terrier became obsolete.
+Nevertheless, out of the Paisley Terrier came the Yorkshire Terrier; both are small dogs.

 Alpine Spaniels were famous because of their thick and rich coats.
 They were commonly used as rescue dogs in the Swiss Alps.
-The problem was that they were wiped out because of a certain disease.
-Today, their genetic descendants, the St Bernard dogs, live on to carry on their bloodline.
+Unfortunately, disease wiped out their entire breed.
+Today, their genetic descendant is the St Bernard dogs, which live on to carry on their bloodline.

 Turnspit Dog was popular, as dogs used to turn the turnspit or dog wheel.
 The turnspit is a mechanical apparatus that allowed food to be cooked evenly over the fire.
 However, with the advent of the industrial revolution and as new technology emerged, the turnspit dog found itself having no job anymore.
 Thus, its breed became extinct.